 Unlike other forms of abandonment, bounce rates aren’t usually the result of some kind of distraction or indecisiveness on the customer’s part.
 When a bounce happens, it’s because a customer, based on their first impression, has decided not to continue doing business with your site.
 Reducing bounces is an important step to improving your conversion rates because if people aren’t engaging with your site, none of your other strategies are going to work either.
 However, a preliminary step to improving and understanding bounce rates is knowing the difference between a good bounce and a bad bounce.

 Even though bounce rates can be scary, sometimes a bounce actually indicates that your site is performing as it should.
 For example, if your “contact us” page has a high bounce rate, that’s probably a good thing.
 It demonstrates that customers are finding the information they need in one place, without a need to hunt down your contact info elsewhere.

-The same is true of many blogs.
-Since they tend to be self-contained, one page posts, there’s likely not much more for them to click on.
-That being said, it’s always nice when your content is engaging enough to drive people toward your other articles.
+The same is true of many blog posts.
+Since they tend to be self-contained, one-page posts, there’s likely not much more for them to click on.
+That being said, it’s always nice when your content is engaging enough to drive people toward other articles and pages on your site.

 However, while not all bounces are bad, in many cases, they’re indicative of a problem with your site.